English vocabulary for talking about colleagues/friends exercise

 Close

-14. A word that is used to show that somebody is surprised with something they have been told, is
+14. An expression used to show that somebody is surprised with something they have been told, is

 Really: